noynaert/csc346handouts/00_Getting_Started/00_060_Pojo_and_Java_Beans.md

 What really happened was that XML and JSON became the standard methods of passing data between programs.
 Recently YAML has also become popular.

-Now most programs in all languages serialize data by passing JSON.
+Now most programs in all languages serialize data by passing JSON, YAML, or XML.
 The serialization interface in Java became only a "Marker" class and has no requirements of a normal interface.